-Below is a list of current business and disability networks members:
+Below is a list of current national business and disability network members:

 The Australian Network on Disability (AND) is an organization funded by Australian private and public employers, established to advance the inclusion of people with disabilities in all aspects of business.
 The AND aims to support its members and other organizations to change their internal behaviors, attitudes and systems, and increase their knowledge so that they can confidently engage with disabled persons.
 The organization has over 100 members from a range of sectors, including banking, retail, education, recruitment, professional services, manufacturing and public administration.

 Bangladesh Business and Disability Network (BBDN) is a unique network of employers and employers’ associations formed in collaboration with disability organizations, NGOs and development partners, with a purpose of creating a more disability inclusive workforce in Bangladesh.
 BBDN is the first Network of its kind in Bangladesh that is bringing together the various stakeholders involved with disability inclusion, to focus on generating employment for people with disabilities, raise awareness about the business case for hiring people with disabilities and serving as the collective voice of employers in the policy discourse.
 While the Network is led by and targeted towards employers, there is a concerted effort to establish links between the demand and supply side stakeholders to facilitate knowledge sharing on successes and challenges and to promote collaboration.